“You can trace every sickness, every disease, and every ailment to a mineral

 Once combined with water… The natural, unrefined salt’s electrolytes of sodium, potassium, magnesium, phosphate, chloride, bicarbonate, calcium sulfate, et cetera… undergo ionization, and then they become electrically charged molecules (ions).
 When natural, unrefined salt dissolves in water… The result is a concentrated, electrically charged matrix of the salt’s host of minerals.

-I (author of this website) am suggesting for you to watch a video to grasp the profound health benefits of consuming water and salt.
+Dianne (owner/author of this website) suggests for you to watch a video to grasp the profound health benefits of consuming water and salt.
 Since it doesn’t align with Scripture, go ahead and ignore the advice that the woman gives on what to eat and what not to eat.
 If you want info on what to eat and what not to eat in accordance with Scripture, HERE is where to click.

 A Video To Watch

-Click HERE and I’ll travel you to the video that I’m highly suggesting for you to watch.
+Click HERE and we will travel you to the video that Dianne highly suggests for you to watch.
 The well-spoken woman does a really great job in stressing the ultra importance of a person’s water and salt intake.
 Remember, her advice about what to eat and what not to eat does NOT align with Scripture.

 SOLÉ Preparation… Use No Metal